edgenative/mikrotik-irrupdater/README.md

 #### How do I configure it?

 This updated collection has everything you need in one place.
 Our previous release was a bit complex and required IRRPT and some other bits.
 We've made it much simpler after feedback, so it's all pretty self contained.
-That said, you do need to configure a couple of things here;
+That said, you do need to configure a couple of things here.
+We're expecting you to install this into ```/usr/share/mikrotik-irrupdater/``` on your host;

 ```config/routers.conf``` specify here the username and password required to interact with your routers API
 ```config/peers.conf``` specify here, as comma separated lines the ASN and AS-SET of your peers.
 You'll need todo this everytime you add a new peer that you need filters for.